Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/chartplotarea/getlayouttargettype/_index.md

 ---
 title: getLayoutTargetType
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/chartplotarea/getlayouttargettype/
+url: /php-java/aspose.slides/chartplotarea/getlayouttargettype/
 ---

-## getLayoutTargetType()  function
+## getLayoutTargetType()  method

   If layout of the plot area defined manually this property specifies whether to layout the plot area by its inside (not including axis and axis labels) or outside